YoussefMouaddib/Superscalar-LEGv8/README.md

-# LEGv8 SuperScalar w/ OoO & SMT
+# SuperLEG: An ARM-based OoO Superscalar

 ## Project Overview

-This project focuses on designing and implementing a **Superscalar LEGv8 Processor with Simultaneous MultiThreading**.
+This project focuses on designing and implementing a **Superscalar LEG Processor with Simultaneous MultiThreading**.
 The processor is capable of processing **four threads** concurrently, with each thread able to execute **two instructions at a time**.
 Key architectural features include **Out-of-Order (OoO) execution**, **register renaming**, and a series of optimizations essential for efficient multithreaded processing.

 The goal of the project is to tape out the final CPU design using the **Tiny Tapeout service**, a platform that facilitates small-scale IC fabrication.

 ## Key Features and Goals

 ### 1. **Multithreading and 2-Way Superscalar Execution**
-- **Multithreading**: The processor will handle **four threads** simultaneously, with each thread running independently and processing its own instruction stream.
+- **Multithreading**: The processor will handle **two threads** simultaneously, with each thread running independently and processing its own instruction stream.
-- **2-Way Superscalar**: Each thread is designed to fetch and execute **two instructions in parallel**, allowing a total of **eight instructions** to be processed per clock cycle across all threads.
+- **2-Way Superscalar**: Each thread is designed to fetch and execute **two instructions in parallel**, allowing a total of **4 instructions** to be processed per clock cycle across all threads.

 ### 2. **Out-of-Order (OoO) Execution**
 The CPU supports **Out-of-Order (OoO)** execution to maximize performance by dynamically reordering instructions.
 Instructions are executed as soon as their operands are available, reducing pipeline stalls due to dependencies or earlier instructions.